fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 Dec 03 16:09:27 server icinga2[5654]: [2021-12-03 16:09:27 +0100] information/IdoMysqlConnection: Pending queries: 10 (Input: 3/s; Output: 2/s)
 ```

-Note that the status `Active` must be `active (running) since XXXXXX`, indicating that the service is up and running.
+Note that the status must be `active (running)`, indicating that the service is up and running.

 ## Icinga Web 2